ThierryRakotomanana/Pull-Request-By-Practice/README.md

 - Newbies in Open Source Project
   Everybody arround you tell you to contribute on Open Source Project but when you try it, you don't know what to do, where to start and how can you contribute with the liitle knwoledge you acquire after dealing with HTML/CSS & basic's JavaScript?
-  Be happy because this project is perfect for you [;*] , all you need is just understand basic english (like me), read each topics till the end and follow instruction.
+  Be happy because this project is perfect for you, all you need is just understand basic english (like me), read each topics till the end and follow instruction.

   Now Let's Get started